Skip to main content

 Indexer service (optional)

-The Indexer is designed to be easier to configure and deploy compared to the MiddleManager + Peon system and to better enable resource sharing across tasks.
-The Indexer is a newer feature and is currently designated experimental due to the fact that its memory management system is still under development.
-It will continue to mature in future versions of Druid.
+The Indexer is designed to be easier to configure and deploy compared to the MiddleManager + Peon system and to better enable resource sharing across tasks, which can help streaming ingestion.
+The Indexer is currently designated experimental.

 Colocation of services